asmaaselghetany/BPM-Car-Navigation-Process/README.md

-# TUM BPM Car Navigation Process
+# BPM Car Navigation Process

-This project implements a car navigation process with real-time visualization as part of the BPM course at TUM.
+This project implements a car navigation process with real-time visualization as part of the BPM.

 ## Project Structure
 ```